d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 [Compilation Mode] <info:emacs#Compilation Mode>

-Finding Prolog code
+Finding Prolog Code
 ═══════════════════

+  The following commands let you find and jump to Prolog code from anywhere in Emacs:

+  Command: sweeprolog-find-module
+        Prompt for a known Prolog module and find its source code.
+  Command: sweeprolog-find-predicate
+        Prompt for a known Prolog predicate and find its source code.

-  Sweep provides the command `M-x sweeprolog-find-module' for selecting and jumping to the source code of a loaded or auto-loadable Prolog module.
-Sweep integrates with Emacs’s standard completion API to annotate candidate modules in the completion UI with their `PLDoc' description when available.
+  `sweeprolog-find-module' and `sweeprolog-find-predicate' prompt you for a Prolog identifier (respectively, a module name or a predicate indicator), and jump to its source definition.
+Sweep integrates with Emacs’s standard completion API to annotate candidate modules in the completion UI with a summary line derived from their documentation, when available.

-  Along with `M-x sweeprolog-find-module', Sweep provides the command `M-x sweeprolog-find-predicate' jumping to the definition a loaded or auto-loadable Prolog predicate.
+  By default, these commands use the current window to display the selected module or predicate.
+To have it in another window instead, invoke these commands with a prefix argument (e.g. `C-u M-x sweeprolog-find-predicate').

+  The command `sweeprolog-find-predicate' uses the function `sweeprolog-read-predicate' for prompting you to insert a predicate indicator in the minibuffer.
+This is the standard function that Sweep commands use for this purpose, it provides completion candidates based on known predicates, and it uses the predicate at point, if any, as the default minibuffer argument.
+By default, `sweeprolog-read-predicate' includes all predicates that Sweep knows about as completion candidates, except for predicate whose functor name begins with `$', because that’s the convention in in SWI-Prolog for internal predicates that are usually of little interest to users.
+  To include also these predicates as completion candidates, customize the user option `sweeprolog-predicate-visible-p-function' to `nil'.

 Prolog file specification expansion